 08 of 09

 Starting with the knotted end of the sausage, measure off the desired length of sausage, and squeeze to mark the end of the first sausage.
 Measure a second sausage, squeeze again, then twist between the first and second sausages about three times.
 Continue measuring, squeezing and twisting, alternating the directions in which you twist.

 At the end of the chain of sausages, tie a knot after the last sausage.
 If the tail isn't long enough to tie a knot, squeeze out the last sausage from the casing and add it back to the ground meat mixture to use in the second batch of sausages.
 Coil the sausages on a sheet pan and puncture any visible air bubbles so they won't split during cooking.
 For best results, refrigerate the sausages, uncovered, overnight before cooking.Continue to 9 of 9 below.

 Cook the Sausages

-Cook sausages on medium heat for 15 to 20 minutes, or in a 400 degree F oven for 20 minutes.
+Cook sausages on medium heat for 15 to 20 minutes, or in a 400 F oven for 20 minutes.
 You can also grill the sausages or smoke them in a stovetop smoker.
-Sausages will be firm and will be 170 degrees F when tested with an instant-read thermometer, but don't take the sausage's temperature until they are nearly finished cooking.
+Sausages will be firm and will be 170 F when tested with an instant-read thermometer, but don't take the sausage's temperature until they are nearly finished cooking.
 Puncturing the sausage will cause the juices to leak out.